2024 and 2025 Tax Brackets and Marginal Federal Income Tax Rates

 These rates apply to your taxable income, which is your total income minus deductions and credits.

-But here's the interesting part.
-Your entire income isn't taxed at the rate of your highest bracket.
-Instead, the U.S. uses a progressive tax system with marginal tax rates.
-This means only the portion of your income that falls into each bracket is taxed at that bracket's rate.
+And here's the important part.
+Your entire income thankfully isn't taxed at the rate of your highest bracket.
+Instead, the United States uses a progressive tax system with marginal tax rates.

 Marginal Rates: Your tax bracket represents the highest rate you'll pay on any portion of your income, not your entire income.